jonesberg/dab-draft/README.md

 * Strong typing and value validation through the pre-processor (when applicable)
 * Better re-usability across bundle defition through cleaner imports and variable expansion (when applicable).

-Most of the advantages are provided by the Pkl configuration language directly.
+Most of the advantages are provided by the KCL configuration language directly.

 dab-draft is **not** a replacement for the Databricks CLI.
-It simply takes your configuration files in `pkl` format and generates the `databricks.yml` that is used for assets bundle definition.
+It simply takes your configuration files in the KCL format and generates the `databricks.yml` that is used for assets bundle definition.

 ## How to use

-*Right now, I do not recommend you use this just yet for your `databricks.yml` generation.*
+*Please note that dab-draft isn't 100% feature complete regarding the Databricks Assets Bundle.*

-**TODO**: Instructions
+TODO

 ## What works?